International Adoption Process: FAQs

-- they enter the United States prior to their 18th birthday
+- They enter the United States prior to their 18th birthday; and

 For IR-3 and IH-3 cases, your child's Certificate of Citizenship will automatically be sent to your U.S. address without requiring additional forms or fees.

-- do not acquire automatic citizenship upon entry to the U.S., but instead become permanent residents
+- Don't acquire automatic citizenship upon entry to the U.S., but instead become permanent residents;

-- will automatically receive a permanent resident card (green card)
+- Will automatically receive a permanent resident card (green card); and

-- under 18 automatically acquire U.S. citizenship upon entry to the United States if they reside in the United States with their parents (U.S. government or military personnel residing overseas may qualify as residing in the U.S.)
+- Under 18 automatically acquire U.S. citizenship upon entry to the United States if they reside in the United States with their parents (U.S. government or military personnel residing overseas may qualify as residing in the U.S.); and

-Children with IR-2 visas who did not automatically acquire U.S. citizenship can apply for naturalization when eligible.
+Children with IR-2 visas who didn't automatically acquire U.S. citizenship can apply for naturalization when eligible.

 Get Professional Legal Help With the International Adoption Process